Who is an Android app developer?

 No, really!
 Learning Android development is hard.

 But you know what’s waaay harder?
-Learning all by yourself.
+Learning Android programming all by yourself.

 More often than not, you’ll get stuck, frustrated… wanting to pull your hair when something just don’t work… and you just can’t figure out when the heck is going on… or who is out to get you!

-Find a community where you can learn to code, build amazing apps, and not feel stupid asking questions.
+Find an community where you can learn Android programming, build amazing apps, and not feel stupid asking Android app development questions.

-And the first place I make a stop is Stackoverflow.com.
+And the first place I would make a stop is Stackoverflow.com.

 Sometimes I wonder if I could ever really do my job if Stackoverlow.com went down! … just saying.